WayneM37/WayneM37/README.md

 - 👋 Hi, I’m @Wayne

 I have been working as a content writer, editor and manager.
 Now, I am a trainee at an IT bootcamp, Clarusway.
-15 Hours of live lessons, workshops, assignments..
+360 Hours live sessions, workshops, assignments, projects...
 I have been learning alot.
 Kubernetes, Docker, Jenkins, Python, Linux, SQL, Git, Jira...

 - 👀 I’m interested in DevOps and AWS Cloud